Airbnb’s consistent rebrand focuses on the sense of belonging to a community

 Deezen reported “In early 2014 both Airbnb and Automation Anywhere began use of new logos that, by coincidence, have similar designs.
 Airbnb and Automation Anywhere are working cooperatively to address this issue, and Automation Anywhere is in the process of transitioning to a new logo design that is not similar to the Airbnb logo.”

-More users have also suggested that the logo resembles the symbol used by furniture brand Habitat, and Japanese restaurant Sushi Shop.
+More users have also suggested that the logo resembles the symbol used by furniture brand Habitat and Japanese restaurant Sushi Shop.

 Overall, I really like Airbnb’s effort to reimagine its brand and root it in the people rather than in the technology as it used to be before.
 Airbnb is making the move from being a technological brand to a lifestyle brand and this has the potential to really push the company forward to the next level.

-The fact that the “Bélo” symbol was imagined according to the ideas of people, place, love and the brand is very clever and illustrates the thought DesignStudio put into creating a meaningful brand with well-defined values.
+The fact that the “Bélo” symbol was imagined according to the ideas of people, place, love, and the brand is very clever and illustrates the thought DesignStudio put into creating a meaningful brand with well-defined values.

-It is shame that people see sexual representations within this symbol and are actively damaging the brand by publicly deriding it, especially since the brand put an effort into spreading a positive message through this new symbol.
+It is a shame that people see sexual representations within this symbol and are actively damaging the brand by publicly deriding it, especially since the brand put an effort into spreading a positive message through this new symbol.